2025 Full Commencement Ceremony

-Video games in class
+Video Games in Class

 Students in Tulane's Game Studies and Game Studio courses delve into the world of video game design, where they explore how games function as art, culture, and storytelling.
 Guided by Professor Jon Chambers, they experiment with tools like motion capture and virtual reality to create thought-provoking games that go beyond entertainment.
 It's not just about playing games—it’s about reshaping how we understand them.